TehPilot/smx-gauntlet/README.md

 ## Changes ⌚

+### 31 July 2024
+- Added support for multiple difficulties in card draw.
+- Replaced `get-statmaniax-wild-leaderboard.js` with `get-statmaniax-leaderboards.js`, a more generic utility that retrieves data for all seven discrete leaderboards hosted on StatManiaX.
+- Event data now includes a new parameter: `leaderboard` to specify what leaderboard should be used to break ties.

 ### 21 July 2024
 - Switched to a Grand Prix-style score accumulation method.
 - Reformatted many messages output by the bot.